- Home

 6 |

 Click Create.
-The scripted AI agent for answering questions is successfully created and is now available on the Dashboard.
+You have now successfully created the scripted AI agent which is now available on the Dashboard.
 On the AI Agent header, you can perform the following tasks:

 What to do next